paulendresen/Nexar-Challenge-with-3LC/README.md

 This solution requires 3LC to be pip installed, see requirements.txt, and the 3LC service running for being able to use the UI to inspect training runs (and edit training data)

-For more information, see https://docs.3lc.ai/
+For more information, see https://docs.3lc.ai/ - free for personal use and research

+Data can be downloaded from here: https://www.kaggle.com/competitions/nexar-collision-prediction/data

 This model was trained on a Lambdalabs node: 1x A100 (40 GB SXM4) 30 vCPUs, 200 GiB RAM, 0.5 TiB SSD